Kody-J/Android-Studio-Card-Game-Application/README.md

   15) The winner is displayed and the pot total is added to the winners chips
   16)  If user is still has chips and players remain, start next round

+Note: Other cards games will include solitare, and war.
+For now only a coming soon page is displayed.

 The focus will be on on design, esthetics, art, and entertainment on the Android frame work using Android studio.
 From there, the focus will be on creating a solid AI predictive system to match the user’s skill level and make the experience as organic as possible.
 T he vison is to design an environment and develop the framework for what will later be more comprehensive selection of card games to play on a fun and interactive platform.